aarontran/snr-filaments/agenda.md

   (calculate chisqr interactively).

   Agenda
-  3. consolidate methods (in progress), add things for tycho, get NUMBERS for tycho ASAP...
+  3. add things for tycho, get NUMBERS for tycho ASAP...
   4. add some methods to vary vs, compratio, etc...
+  5. add methods to quantify effect of varying fwhm measurements, just to see...

   A few more remarks
   ------------------